Dan Mortensen: Career

-Three years after joining the PRCA, Mortensen competed at the NFR and won the first of his six World Saddle Bronc Championships.
+Three years after joining the PRCA, Mortensen competed at the National Finals Rodeo (NFR) and won the first of his six saddle bronc riding world championships.
 He went on to win the saddle bronc titles in 1994, 1995, 1997, 1998 and 2003.
 His six titles ties him for most all time with the legendary cowboy Casey Tibbs.

-At the 1997 NFR, Mortensen was also the World's Top Cowboy by winning the World All-Around Cowboy Champion title.
+At the 1997 NFR, Mortensen also won the all-around world champion title.

 During his 1998 NFR run for the saddle bronc championship, Mortensen became the first rider in PRCA history to win over $200,000 in a single event.
-The following year Sports Illustrated named Mortensen one of Montana's top ten athletes of the century.
+The following year, Sports Illustrated named Mortensen one of Montana's top ten athletes of the century.

 Mortensen claimed another first in rodeo history at the 2003 Pendleton Round-Up rodeo in Pendleton, Oregon, by becoming the first rough stock rider to exceed $2 million in career earnings.

 Rodeo was included as a cultural event at the 2002 Winter Olympics in Salt Lake City, Utah.
 Mortensen participated on the U.S. team in competition against the Canadian team.
-Mortensen took home the bronze medal for the competition.
+He took home the bronze medal for the competition.

-The Montana Pro Rodeo Hall of Fame honored Mortensen in October 2002 with the unveiling of an 18' statue of Dan riding the bronc Tee Box, as the center piece of their Wall of Fame monument at the Metra Park in Billings, Montana.
+The Montana Pro Rodeo Hall of Fame honored Mortensen in October 2002 with the unveiling of an 18' statue of him riding the bronc Tee Box, as the center piece of their Wall of Fame monument at the Metra Park in Billings, Montana.
 The sculpture was the last work of western artist and fellow Montanan, R.F.
 Rains.

 Montana State University - Bozeman inducted Mortensen into its Athletics Hall of Fame on September 17, 2004, at a ceremony in Bozeman.

 At a ceremony in Colorado Springs, Colorado, on July 9, 2009, Mortensen was inducted into the ProRodeo Hall of Fame.

 Mortensen officially retired from rodeo November 2008 at the age of 39.

-Dan is now coaching the Northwest College Rodeo Team in Powell, Wyoming, where he attended college for his first two years of schooling.
+Mortensen now coaches the Northwest College Rodeo Team in Powell, Wyoming, where he attended college for his first two years of schooling.